G3-2450/UVSim/docs/meeting-reports/meeting-report-7.md

 ### Meeting Report 4

-**Date:** June 23th, 2025
+**Date:** June 25th, 2025
 **Scrum Master:** Timothy Faupusa
 **Scribe:** Nathaniel Wilson
 **Attendees:**

 - Nathaniel Wilson
 - Taylor Oldham
-- Timothy Faupusa

 #### Agenda
-1. Discuss second half of milestone 3
+1. Discuss progress towards milestone 3

 #### Discussion
-- UI changes, swapped Console and Memory sections
-- Due dates
+- The frontend files are in place and ready for code
+- The backend is now a single class
+- The backend functions still have some side effects

 #### Action Items:
-**Taylor:** Doc strings, Registers & Memory frontend **Nate:**  Make the code more object oriented, SRS, learn Kivy, Console section of frontend **Tim:** Left side of the frontend
+**Taylor:** Doc strings, Registers & Memory frontend **Nate:**  Learn Kivy, Console section of frontend **Tim:** Left side of the frontend